List of postage rates in Australia: Basic domestic

 The basic postage rate for a small letter has increased over the years due to inflation but influenced in recent years by a complex interplay between Australia Post's monopoly over small items, and need to provide service to all Australian addresses at the mandated basic rate.

 In July 2009, Australia Post requested the Australian Competition and Consumer Commission (ACCC) to approve a stamp price rise in 2010 from 55 cents to 60 cents but the ACCC declined the approval of the price rise, however in April 2010, Australia Post resubmitted the proposed postal stamp rise.
 The ACCC approved this request on 28 May 2010 and it was published in the Government Gazette on 9 June 2010.

-On 26 December 2013, due to the heavy decline in mail usage due to competition from email, etc., Australia Post requested an increase in the base rate to 70c.
+On 26 December 2013, due to the heavy decline in mail usage due to competition from email, Australia Post requested an increase in the base rate to 70 cents.

-On 4 January 2016, due to the heavy decline in mail usage due to competition from email, etc., Australia Post requested an increase in the base rate to $1.00.
+On 4 January 2016, due to the heavy decline in mail usage due to competition from email, Australia Post requested an increase in the base rate to $1.00.

 On 1 February 2020, the base rate for domestic letters became $1.10.
-The base rate of inflation is also shown (INF).

-The base rate for domestic letters has been $1.70, since 17 July 2025.
+The base rate for domestic letters has been $1.70 since 17 July 2025.